openrails/openrails/Docs/Contributing.md

 In most cases, you can get started immediately with making the changes and creating a pull request.
 We do ask for some additional steps to be taken for some bugs and all new features, but they can come before or after the pull request.
 Please feel free to share ideas and proposals as pull requests!

+**Note:** You must fork the Open Rails repository before you start working on it.
+We do not allow you to push branches to the official repository.

-**Note:** You must start your work from the "master" branch and merged pull requests back into the "master" branch, unless we direct you otherwise.
+**Note:** You should do your work on separate branches; they must be created from the "master" branch and pull requests must merge back into the "master" branch, unless we direct you otherwise.

 ### Documentation and translations